approvals/ApprovalTests.Swift/README.md

 <sup><a href='#snippet-package_include_approvals' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-And then add it to your test target
+Then add it to your test target:

 <!-- snippet: package_add_test_target -->
 <a id='snippet-package_add_test_target'></a>